Promoting human rights in the Mediterranean through young people’s digital and artistic practices

 The mentoring cycle led by the REF also started in March 2024, with the aim of supporting participants in the process of producing and disseminating their artistic and digital productions by helping them to structure and formalise their project in all its aspects (financial, technical and the drafting of the project brief).
 Participants will be given personalised support in putting together the final artistic/digital file with a view to producing and distributing the project.
 Members of the project’s Advisory Board are involved in strategic discussions and the identification of mentors.
 A meeting of the project steering committee was organised on 18 April 2024 to mobilise and consult them on the proposed process.

-The week-long workshop in Marseille is scheduled will be held on 18-25 October 2024 on the sidelines of the annual Instants Vidéo festival.
+The week-long workshop in Marseille was held on 18-25 October 2024 on the sidelines of the annual Instants Vidéo festival.
 This activity is designed as a time for multi-stakeholder meetings in Marseille, enabling these artists/content creators to exchange ideas with local stakeholders.
 Instants Vidéo is responsible for organising the week-long workshop in Marseille.

 RESSOURCES: